-“Senbei (煎餅)”, “Okaki (おかき)” and “Arare (あられ)” are 3 major types of traditional Japanese rice crackers which have been favorites of us Japanese since a very long time ago.
+“Senbei (煎餅)”, “Okaki (おかき)”, and “Arare (あられ)” are 3 major types of traditional Japanese rice crackers which have been favorites of us Japanese for a very long time.

-However, there is an exceptional variety of Senbei and Okaki, which isn’t crunchy at all in texture, but soft, moist, and chewy.
+However, there is an exceptional variety of Senbei and Okaki, which isn’t crunchy at all, but moist, soft, and chewy.

 Nure Senbei and Nure Okaki

 For the texture, the exceptional type of Senbei and Okaki has the word “Nure (ぬれ)” meaning being “wet” in the name.
 Unlike regular baked Senbei and Okaki, these rice crackers are dipped in soy sauce during the production process, resulting in having a soft, moist texture.